BinaryMuse/michelletilley-blog/_posts/2016-01-10-react-motion-staggeredmotion.markdown

 {% gist 9431d5cecc3d57c4c317 index_04.js %}

 And that's that!
-The final effect looks like this (with none of the polish of Nash's version):
+With some CSS tweaks, the final effect looks like this:

 ![Final Staggered Animation](/images/react-motion-stagger.gif)